 What are your thoughts on where automation is headed in the future?

 Rick: Speed is still a top priority for customers.
-They want a faster throughput in their factories so they can build more parts or products per minute, which increases revenue.
+They want faster throughput in their factories so they can build more parts or products per minute, which increases revenue.
 While we have made tremendous strides in terms of speed, we are constantly working to build faster robots.

 Learn more about using automation and what components you need to improve productivity and increase revenue.